 General Solvent Safety

-The most important thing to remember about organic solvent safety is that they present a significant flammability hazard.
+The most important thing to remember about organic solvent safety is flammability.
 Consequently, great care should be taken during storage and handling of organic solvents, especially large quantities of organic solvents.
 Storage drums should be well grounded to prevent any spark from igniting the liquid, electrical devices used in areas of high usage should be intrinsically safe, and there should be absolutely no smoking around these chemicals.
 When “hot work” needs to be done in an area of high solvent use, permits must be obtained and the area must be cleared of all solvents and ventilated before work can begin.
 Furthermore, there should be engineering controls in place to ventilate storage areas and places of high usage in case of spills that would produce extremely flammable mixtures in the air.

 Furthermore, besides the flammability considerations, there are other accepted workplace practices that should be implemented when dealing with organic solvents.
 The California Department of Health Services and the California Department of Industrial Relations (HESIS) recommend basic safe work procedures to avoid overexposure to solvents.
 Some of these include: